 Currently working at a local museum, Faith Rajasingham incorporates her knowledge of immigration/diasporic studies to teach history with an equity-based model.

-She is currently the Executive Producer of “Fragments of Memory,” an exhibit at York University in partnership with Brazilian artist Pablo Parra.
+She is the co-founder of TamilReads – a (digital) space dedicated to breaking down accessibility barriers in education and academia for Tamil students, as well as other BIPOC.
+She was also the Executive Producer of “Fragments of Memory,” an exhibit at York University in partnership with Brazilian artist Pablo Parra.
 This exhibit presents the biographies and testimonies of five individuals of the African diaspora and transatlantic slave trade in the 18th and 19th centuries through graphic art.

 - Recent Publications

 - Media Coverage

 - Country Focus